-- A high quality USB compatible plug and play controller for RealFlight G5.5. - A built-in interface for (optionally) using your own R/C transmitter to control RealFlight G5.5. - QuickSelectTM Buttons-take control of RealFlight's menus and options from the InterLink Elite without touching the keyboard or mouse. - The InterLink Elite Controller is fully hot swappable-you can connect and disconnect the InterLink or your own transmitter without rebooting your computer (or even shutting down RealFlight). - High-speed response to control inputs. - Digitally precise inputs with digital trims for unmatched control precision. - MultiModeTM split screen capability allows you to use the InterLink Elite as a controller and an interface simultaneously. - A keyboard-free push button reset of the simulation. - The ability to hand launch aircraft.
+- A high quality USB controller for RealFlight 6. - A built-in interface for (optionally) using your own R/C transmitter to control RealFlight 6. - QuickSelectTM Buttons-take control of RealFlight's menus and options from the InterLink Elite without touching the keyboard or mouse. - The InterLink Elite Controller is fully hot swappable-you can connect and disconnect the InterLink or your own transmitter without rebooting your computer (or even shutting down RealFlight). - High-speed response to control inputs. - Digitally precise inputs with digital trims for unmatched control precision. - MultiModeTM split screen capability allows you to use the InterLink Elite as a controller and an interface simultaneously. - A keyboard-free push button reset of the simulation. - Instantly rewind your current flight and start over from any point. - The ability to hand launch aircraft.